jnk0le/random/pipeline cycle test/doc/cortex_m0.md

 `sbcs r0,r0` can turn carry flag into predication mask

 `add r12, r12` can perform laft shift by one in upper registers

+[CM0??] pc-rel loads are cycle faster if executed as first instruction in aligned pair